 When freezing fresh vegetables, always clean them and check them carefully for dirt or other debris.
 Once they are clean, the next step is blanching.
 Blanching consists of boiling the raw vegetables for 2-3 minutes and then stopping the blanching process by cooling.
 Cooling is accomplished by placing the vegetables immediately into cool-to-cold water.
 This completely stops the cooking process and the vegetables are then ready to be placed in freezer bags or containers and frozen until you are ready to enjoy them.

 When freezing fruit, I have found it best not to wash the fruit, but to brush any visible debris from the fruit instead.
 Washing the fruit tends to make it mushy upon thawing.
 Take your harvest and freeze individually on a cookie sheet.
 Once frozen, grab a freezer bag and fill it with your frozen fruit and place back into freezer.
 It is as easy as that!

 After allowing freshly harvested meat such as poultry, wild game, or recently butchered beef to age, wrap it in airtight, moisture-proof containers or paper.
 There are vacuum sealers which are excellent for freezing your meats and produce as well as freezer jars and plastic containers, but one of my favorites is freezer paper.
 It is cheap and easily accessible and, as far as I am concerned, does an excellent job in preserving meat.

-Not only do canning and freezing result in wonderfully preserved food, it is a fun family event.
-Who doesn’t enjoy having your kids help in the kitchen.
+Not only do canning and freezing result in wonderfully preserved food, they are also fun family events.
+Who doesn’t enjoy having their kids help in the kitchen?
 Because of my bigger kids, I get to get my work done in half the time, and because of the little ones, I get to play and laugh as I “put up” for the next year.
-Happy Growing, Harvesting, Cooking, and Eating!